-Packing List - What to pack for course
+Packing List - What to pack for your course

-High Sierra Alpine Backpacking - 14 & 24 days
+High Sierra Alpine Backpacking

 Overview

 Wilderness travel means you will carry a lot less than you do in the regular world.
 Most wilderness travelers will bring about the same amount of gear on a three-day trip as they would on a three-week expedition.